Learning disorders: Know the signs, how to help

 Factors that might influence the development of learning disorders include:

-- Medical conditions.
-Poor growth in the uterus (severe intrauterine growth restriction), exposure to alcohol or drugs before being born, and very-low birthweight are risk factors that have been linked with learning disorders.
+- Prenatal and neonatal risks.
+Poor growth in the uterus (severe intrauterine growth restriction), exposure to alcohol or drugs before being born, premature birth, and very low birthweight have been linked with learning disorders.

 What are the signs of learning disorders?

 Your child might have a learning disorder if he or she: